hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 As profits were realized by appealing to this consumer pilgrim, competition arose and

-These examples show just how important the tourism industry that arose from pilgrimage.
+These examples show that a driving force behind the rise of the tourism industry of pilgrimage financial gain, and as those providers of services and goods catering to the growing desires of pilgrims as the competition created luxurious experiences. just how important the tourism industry that arose from pilgrimage.

-While the research above mention a few cases of neutral action of the authorities towards pilgrimage, in order to asses their disposition it is necessary to review more specific cases of their involvement with pilgrimage.
-### Authorities Response to Pilgrimage
-their research reveals cases of lenience shown to pilgrims by village and daimyo authorities, as they take efforts to manage and provide care for travelers (<mark style="background: #FFF3A3A6;">as in the case of sickness or death)</mark>.
 ##### Tosa ( #Roberts_1998)

-*South region of Shikoku*
+Behind this promotion of pilgrimage by non-religious entities lies a fundamental concept of

 "The scabbard maker Zenpachi's petition gives another example of how this thought was not merely a means of arguing self-interest, but was a convincing.
 (141) way of understanding the economy and the lord's and people's roles within it.15 Not one of Zenpachi's ten suggestions had personal economic interest at stake, yet most were inspired in whole or in part by bullionist concerns and phrased in terms of kokueki" ( #Roberts_1998, 142).
 "Zenpachi also urged the lord to promote religious tourism to Tosa's famous Godaisan temple by making entry into the country easy for foreigners at the temple's festival time.
 If this were done and the pilgrims increased, 'every year great amounts of foreign gold and silver would drop into the country, working eternally for the prosperity of the country and providing all of the people with a living'" (Roberts 1998, 142).
+While the research above mention a few cases of neutral action of the authorities towards pilgrimage, in order to asses their disposition it is necessary to review more specific/other cases of both positive and negative reactions. cases of their involvement with pilgrimage.
+### Authorities Response to Pilgrimage

 ##### Ōyama Cult (Hisashi, Edo, Shimosa) ( #Ambros_2008)
 In Ambros's research (2008) of the pilgrimage to Ōyama, a popular shrine in the Kanto region, she argues that the community-building aspects pilgrimage reinforced social harmony, therefore, the bakufu was not against it.
 "The few regulations that pertained to it were not so much meant to limit the pilgrimage to Ōyama but more to ensure that pilgrims did not extend their pilgrimages unduly and maintained order on their journeys" (Ambros 2008, 173).

-Argues that the contraints of the domainal authorities of Shikoku were cases where they "perceived religious travel as a burden on the communities that hosted pilgrims as well as on the home communities left behind" (2008, 146)

 This increase in commerce brought by tourism from the pilgrims was not lost on the bakufu, she argues.